 Analytical Thinking: As enterprise software is linked together, a problem in one module might affect several business operations.
 With strong analytical skills, QA specialists can identify the fundamental causes of problems, predict potential dangers, and develop tests that delve deeper into the program.

 Risk Awareness and Prioritization: Not every defect in software is equally important.
 A typo on a dashboard is a minor error, but a bug in the financial reporting module may cost millions in lost business and compliance fines.
 A bug found and fixed in production can be up to 100 times more expensive than if it were found during the design phase.
+Your QA team should be able to recognize and prioritize risks, allowing them to focus their efforts on the areas where failure would have the most effect.

 Continuous Learning: To achieve long-term success, QA teams must remain adaptable by adopting new tools, learning new domains, and shifting between automation and exploratory testing as needed.
 The idea of constant improvement ensures that QA remains a value generator for the business.